-Ayesha Curry Twerks On Husband Steph In Video From her 30th Birthday
+Ayesha Curry Twerks On Husband Steph In Video From Her 30th Birthday

 According to E!
 Online, Ayesha’s party had quite a few celebrity guests in attendance.

 Actress Gabrielle Union was there and posed in a group picture with Ayesha and some of her other friends.
 One of her photos also revealed that Tamera Mowry attended the bash as well.
-E! reports that Jessica Alba was there as well.
+E! reports that Jessica Alba was there too.

 “What an honor to be amongst 3 amazing women, who are beautiful inside and out,” Mowry wrote in the caption of an Instagram post about the party.”Happy 30th birthday @ayeshacurry.
 I’m so blessed to have known each of these women individually, and then hang with them all together last night.”